Interventionist grades 6-8

 My husband and I enjoy international travel.
 Stepping into and finding your way around other countries keeps us feeling that spirit of adventure.
 It is exhilerating to experience different cultures, foods, modes of transportation and sights.
 We travel domestically to see our son perform in operas around the country and to visit a granddaughter in KC and another in Texas.
 At home, we love spending time with our rescued American Staffordshire Terrier (pit bull), Chloe, and our whippet, Katie.
 They keep each other company during my busy days away from home.
-In my free time, I am an accomplished seamstress, knitter, and rug maker.
+In my free time, I am an accomplished seamstress, knitter, and gardener.
 Those were important skills in the 50’s when I was growing up and schools made sure you learned them!
 My mother and both of my grandmothers were teachers.
 I have two aunts named Jane and both of them are teachers!
 My family is blessed with teachers!